 The inference drawn from the above could be summarized as follows –

 Users with high distress levels tend to fall in the category where they take up additional role before actually slowing down in their run as a member.
-This is good news for the website as it suggests that it is doing the job it is supposed to – engaging more distressed users rather than shunning them away as they take up additional responsibility before they even slow down in their run as a member as evident from the figure below –
+This is good news for the website as it suggests that it is doing the job it is supposed to – engaging more distressed users rather than shunning them away as they take up additional responsibility before they even slow down in their run as a member as evident from the figure above.
+According to above classification, these users lie in the second category of users.

 Users with lesser distress levels choose to take more time relatively in taking up additional role of a listener.
-This is contrary to the social stigma.

-Exposure to more active listeners or to just more number of listeners considerably lessens the relative time that the users take to take on additional responsibility of a listener as evident in the first group of listener.
+3Exposure to more active listeners or to just more number of listeners considerably lessens the relative time that the users take to take on additional responsibility of a listener as evident in the first group of listener.

-More distressed users either choose to interact with much more active listeners on the website or simply interact with a much wider breadth of listeners as evident in the second set of users.
+4More distressed users either choose to interact with much more active listeners on the website or simply interact with a much wider breadth of listeners as evident in the second set of users.

 At the end of the report summarize in a bulleted list the concrete findings of the investigation.